Christmas punch

 - 1 cup brown sugar

-- 1 vanilla pod, cut in half
+- 1 vanilla pod, split in half

 - The skin of half a lemon

-- 1 tablespoon peppercorns (we will crush the grains by pressing them with the flat blade of a knife)
+- 1 tablespoon of peppercorns (we will crush the grains by pressing them with the flat blade of a knife)

 - Salt